px/cfapp-piwik-analytics/cloudflare.md

 #### Simple Configuration
-1. Turn it ON, configure a 'Website ID' for the domain.
-Or it will by default use WebsiteId '1'
-2. Configure where your Piwik Analytics is installed.
+1. Configure where your Piwik Analytics is installed.
 By default it will attempt to use '/piwik' as the base URL.
 This is used to load the piwik.js library and also for the tracker destination.
+2. Turn it ON, configure a 'Website ID' for the domain.
+If not specified, it will default to use '1'.
 3. Click **UPDATE**, if configured properly all pages should have Piwik Analytics tracking enabled on them.

 ### Screenshots